404 errors are silent SEO killers.

 For example, if you have a hidden link that’s coming up as a 404 for a web crawler, but will probably never be encountered by a rogue user, you can afford to take your time in correcting the error.
 You might see a slight hit in your domain authority, but most sites have occasional (and small) 404 errors, so it shouldn’t interfere with your search visibility too much.

 Such an error could instantly damage your reputation and cost you long-term customers as a result.
 As a general rule, the more visible the page with the 404 error is, the higher priority it is to correct the error.

 Determining the number of links pointing to a missing page is among the best approaches to use in handling 404 errors that are new.
 The broken links can come from a number of sources.
 Some sources include search engines results, marketing materials, email messages, other websites or the owner’s own website

-To access information of all server requests that return a 404 error, register the site with Google Webmaster Tools.
-Google Webmaster Tools is highly recommended because error reports are sent directly from Google.
-Google Webmaster Tools alerts a website owner when a sharp increase in the number of 404 errors occurs.
+To access information of all server requests that return a 404 error, register the site with Google Search Console (GSC).
+GSC is highly recommended because error reports are sent directly from Google.
+Google Search Console alerts a website owner when a sharp increase in the number of 404 errors occurs.
 Regular weekly or monthly monitoring allows redirects as the 404 errors occur.